taubman33/u2_lab_express_api/README.md

 ### Express / Mongoose API From Scratch

-## MEMDB - The Mongoose Express Movie Database
+## GAMEMDB - The GA Mongoose Express Movie Database (this name still needs work)

 For this lab we are going to create our own backend server!